-Section 9-A. General Acquisition Requirements
+Section 9-B. General Acquisition Requirements

-For the purposes of this handbook, "property to be acquired" refers to any kind of permanent interest such as fee simple title land contracts, permanent essements such as fee simple title, land contracts, permanent easements, long-term leases (50 years or more), and rights-of-way.
-Temporary easements are also subject to all of the same rules as other forms of acquisition unless the temporary easement exclusively benefits the property owner (refer to Section 9-C).
-Grantees should also be aware that all methods of acquisition (e.g., purchase, donation, or partial donation) are covered by the URA.
+The following general requirements apply to both forms of acquisition under CDBG-DR. Additionally, URA requirements apply equally to both forms of acquisition.
+For the purposes of this handbook, easements are also subject to all of the same rules as other forms of acquisition unless the temporary easement exclusively benefits the property owner (refer to Section 9-C).
+Subrecipients should also be aware that all methods of acquisition (e.g., purchase, donation, or partial donation) are covered by the URA.